Jack Draper: Young Brit believes he belongs at the top of the game after reaching US Open semi-finals

 "You have to have everything as a tennis player.
 I'm obviously very proud of myself, and I can look back on it.

-"Right now, I'm a bit emotional, bit 'gone' that it had to end in that sort of way but have to respect that Jannik is the number one player in the world and he's incredible
+"Right now, I'm a bit emotional, bit 'gone' that it had to end in that sort of way but have to respect that Jannik is the No 1 player in the world and he's incredible

 "I came a bit unstuck today but hopefully I will have many opportunities in the future."